BarisAlbayrakIEEE/cpp/README.md

 ///        In GeometryLibrary_OCCT, these classes also stores the Equation Coefficients (EC)
 ///        which are derived from the passing point and direction/normal vector.
 ///        This causes four problems:
-///            1.
+///            a.
 Data duplication
-///            2.
+///            b.
 More complexity is introduced into the exception determination
-///            3.
+///            c.
 Increased code complexity
-///            4.
+///            d.
 Increased side effects
 ///        Hence, in GeometryLibrary_CPP11, EC values are not stored as a member anymore
 ///        but are calculated and returned when requested.
 ///     2.
 Rule of Zero is applied to all classes
-///        accept for GeometryObject base class having a user defined special functions
+///        accept for GeometryObject base class having user defined special functions.
+///        See below for the related resource management issue.
+///        GeometryObject uses user defined special functions
 ///        due to the incrementation and decrementation requirement of the static ID counter.
-///        An important discussion related to this issue is GlobalCoordSystem class.
-///        The discussion is quite long, hence, refer to the docstring of GlobalCoordSystem header file.
+///
+///        Besides, the exception safety is considered
+///        while implementing the functions, especially the constructors.
+///        If possible, throw statements are located before any memory allocation or
+///        side effects like global/static data modification (e.g. reference count incrementation)
+///        Together with Rule of zero, this exception safety applications
+///        provides a code more appropriate to RAII idiom.
 ///     3.
 Resource management to achieve RAII is based on the smart pointers.
 ///        The new operator is used only once in GlobalCoordSystem singleton static function
 ///        together with the shared pointer constructor.
 ///        The library does not use resources like I/O streams.
-///        However, speccial data structures (containers) for the library are CURRENTLY under construction.
+///        However, special data structures (containers) for the library are CURRENTLY under construction.
 ///
 ///        In order to have a well-established code in terms of RAII,
 ///        a strong guarantee for the exception safety is required to eliminate all memory leaks